e271828e/Flight.jl/docs/notes/design/framework_spec.md

 linearization of the full loop (digital design on the exact discretized plant instead of continuous linearization + Tustin).

-**Recorded, not built: declarative non-participation.** The uniform concrete-declaration rule leaves no schema spelling for "this face is frozen under differentiation": an opaque wrapper (an FMU, a C aerodynamic table) strips partials deliberately (`ForwardDiff.value`, [§12.5](#125-the-always-on-conformance-check)) and shows up in Jacobians as silent zero rows; a stop-gradient coupling likewise; and no slot can be marked never-differentiable — an unseeded slot already *is* a held parameter, so such a marking would be pure protection, not semantics.
-If these ever earn schema visibility, the vocabulary is additive, no flag
+**Delivered, and what is still only recorded: declarative non-participation.**
-day: pinned-face declarations validated by the tap declaration (selecting a declared-frozen output = warning), a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling), forbid-seeding slot markers rejected at tap resolution.
-Until a real consumer shows up, the sharp tool and the visible zero row suffice.
+The output half of this door is **built** (row 166): a continuous producer's declaration is per-leaf, so "this port is frozen under differentiation" has a spelling — declare the leaf `Float64` and strip with `ForwardDiff.value` inside the stage ([§11.2](#112-the-declaration-inventory), [§12.5](#125-the-always-on-conformance-check)).
+An opaque wrapper (an FMU, a C aerodynamic table) and a deliberately severed coupling can therefore both say so in the schema instead of showing up in Jacobians as unexplained zero rows, and the conformance check holds them to it at every activation.
+What remains recorded only is the *tooling* built on that visibility, plus the slot side: pinned-face validation by the tap declaration (selecting a declared-frozen output = warning), a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling), and forbid-seeding slot markers rejected at tap resolution — the last of which stays speculative for its original reason, an unseeded slot already *being* a held parameter, so the marking would be pure protection rather than semantics.
+Additive when a consumer shows up, no flag day; until then the declared pin and the visible zero row suffice.

 ---